 John Hammond, General Manager

 John Hammond was named general manager of the Orlando Magic on May 23, 2017.
-He begins his second season with the Magic, bringing more than 36 years of coaching and administrative experience to Orlando.
+He begins his third season with the Magic, bringing more than 37 years of coaching and administrative experience to Orlando.
 Hammond came to the Magic after spending nine seasons (2008-17) as general manager of the Milwaukee Bucks.

-During Hammond’s 27 years in the NBA, his teams have made 15 postseason appearances.
+During Hammond’s 28 years in the NBA, his teams have made 16 postseason appearances, including the 2018-19 season, where the Magic clinched a berth into the NBA Playoffs for the first time since 2012 and captured the Southeast Division title.
 President of Basketball Operations Jeff Weltman served as assistant general manager under Hammond for five seasons (2008-13) and also worked with him in Detroit (2007-08).

 Prior to his NBA career, Hammond spent six seasons at Southwest Missouri State, where he helped lead the school to three consecutive NCAA Tournament berths (1986-88) and a trip to the NIT in 1985.
 He also spent two seasons at Houston Baptist (1981-83), two seasons at Nebraska (1979-81) and three seasons at the high school level in Nebraska.

 A native of Zion, Ill., Hammond graduated from Greenville College in Illinois, where he earned two letters in basketball and served as a student assistant coach.
 He and his wife, Marsha, have a daughter, Lauryn.

 Matt Matt Lloyd begins his eighth season as assistant general manager of the Orlando Magic.
 He joined the organization on June 29, 2012 after spending 13 seasons with the Chicago Bulls, his last five as the team’s director of college scouting.